uynguyen/uynguyen.github.io/source/_posts/Shipping-your-iOS-app-to-Store.md

 ### Uploading
 It's time to upload your app to Store.
 Let's back to your project, from the Top Tool Bar > Product > Archive, XCode will rebuild your project.
 After that, the XCode Organizer will launch and show all archives you've created in the past.
-Select the current build, then click on "Upload to App Store" in the right-hand panel.
+Select the current build, then click on "Distribute App" in the right-hand panel.

 ![](/Post-Resources/Delivery/Uploading_1.png "Uploading")